marchirschvogel/ambit/docs/source/documentation.rst

   change in 0D variable quantities from beginning to end of a cycle) falls below the value of :literal:`\`eps_periodic'` (set to :math:`5 \%`).
 How many cycles are needed to reach periodicity?
-| Figure `[fig:heart_syspul_results] <#fig:heart_syspul_results>`__
+| Figure `8 <#fig:heart_syspul_results>`__ shows a high-fidelity
-  shows a high-fidelity solution using a refined mesh and quadratic tetrahedral elements.
+  solution using a refined mesh and quadratic tetrahedral elements.
   Compare your solution from the coarser mesh.
 What is the deviation in ventricular volume?

 .. figure:: fig/heart_syspul_results.png
-   :alt: A. Left heart and systemic pressures over time.
-B. Left and
+   :name: fig:heart_syspul_results
    :width: 100.0%

    A. Left heart and systemic pressures over time.
 B. Left and right